UNSW-MATH/mobius-custom-parsers/Matlab/docs/README.md

     Message := CustomPreviewMatlab("$RESPONSE"); printf("%s",Message);

-If the the expression was writen in correct Matlab syntax then this should preview their expression.
+If the expression was writen in correct Matlab syntax then this should preview their expression.
 If the expression returns a known Matlab syntax error it will try to report this in the preview.

-If an unknown error occurs this is provided in the preview with a warning that the previewer cannot be relied on this in case.
+If an unknown error occurs then a warning is given that the previewer cannot be relied on this in case, along with the error message that was generated.

 ## Building the library